This article was first published on: Oct 22, 2013.

 Designing documents, whether for digital or print, often requires expensive and complex desktop publishing software such as Adobe InDesign.
 In addition, the desktop-based nature of programs such as Adobe InDesign are stumbling blocks to collaboration, as they require each collaborator to have the software installed on their computers.
-Lucidpress aims to change all that.
+Marq aims to change all that.

-Lucidpress, currently in beta, is a Web-based design app that aims to simplify both design and collaboration.
+Marq, formerly known as Lucidpress, is a web-based design app that aims to simplify both design and collaboration.
 It does this by implementing a drag-and-drop interface, real-time collaboration features and integration with cloud-based services.
 Best of all, it is the tool that lets you get everyone in your team on the same page, literally.

 Getting Started With Marq

-To get started you first need to register with a name, email and password or via a Lucidchart account, Yahoo! or Google account.
+To get started you first need to sign up an account.
 Once registered, you’ll be taken to your dashboard.
 This is where you’ll be managing your documents.

-To get started, click the "Create" button on the left sidebar.
+To get started, click the “Create” button on the left sidebar.
 A window will pop up allowing you to choose a template for your new document.
-Lucidpress has 75 print and digital templates for documents such as newspapers, brochures, photo books, flyers and more.
+Marq has 75 print and digital templates for documents such as newspapers, brochures, photo books, flyers and more.
 You can also start with a blank page if none of these templates appeal to you.

-Once you’ve selected your template, you’ll be taken to the first of Lucidpress’ four modes, the Layout Mode.
+Once you’ve selected your template, you’ll be taken to the first of Marq four modes, the Layout Mode.

 Designing With Marq

 The Layout Mode is where you design your document.
-If you are familiar with desktop publishing software, Lucidpress is easy to adopt for use, particularly as it has a simple drag-and-drop interface.Design elements such as text, images and videos appear within boxes that can be moved and resized with ease.
+If you are familiar with desktop publishing software, Marq is easy to adopt for use, particularly as it has a simple drag-and-drop interface.Design elements such as text, images and videos appear within boxes that can be moved and resized with ease.
 Arrange text and images into the layout you want.

 There is a top menu bar and two side bars that provide access to all the tools and options you’d expect from a design application.
 You can choose fonts, line and character spacing, text wrapping, and so on.